arn-nj/myAngularPractises/README.md

 	1. Service Import - Injectable, Dependency injection
 	2. @Injectable({providedIn:'root'})
 	3. export class Product Service
-	4. Create a method getHotels return the restaurant array
+	4. Create a method getrestaurants return the restaurant array
 	5. Reference the service in App Module in Provide
 	6. Import service in Component
 	7. inject the Product service in Constructor
-	8. Call the product service getHotels in the ngOnInit
+	8. Call the product service getrestaurants in the ngOnInit
 	9. Also put console log to understand the order of the lifecycle methods DEMO - Mock API server
 	1. Install a package json-server global package